trizen/raku-rosettacode/programming_tasks/S/Special_characters.md

 # [Special characters][1]

-Technically speaking, all characters are special in Perl 6, since they're all just the result of particular mixes of parse rules.
+Technically speaking, all characters are special in Raku, since they're all just the result of particular mixes of parse rules.
 Nevertheless, some characters may appear to be more special than others.
-(However, we will not document any operators here, which contain plenty of odd characters in Perl 6.)
+(However, we will not document any operators here, which contain plenty of odd characters in Raku.)

 Sigils:

-#### Output:
 ```
     $   Item
     @   Positional